 PHS 2023-2 Omnibus Solicitation of the NIH for Small Business Technology Transfer Grant Applications (Parent STTR [R41/R42] Clinical Trial Not Allowed) (PA-23-232)

-The National Library of Medicine (NLM) offers support for research and development projects in biomedical informatics.
+The National Library of Medicine (NLM) offers support for research and development projects in biomedical informatics and data science.
 NLM defines biomedical informatics as the science of optimal organization, management, presentation and utilization of information relevant to medicine and biology.
 The informatics projects of interest to NLM involve the application of computer and information sciences to information problems in a biomedical domain.
-For additional information about areas of interest to NLM and a listing of NLM funded applications, please visit http://www.nlm.nih.gov/ep.
+For additional information about areas of interest to NLM and a listing of NLM funded applications, please visit //www.nlm.nih.gov/ep.
 Business concerns interested in exploring SBIR/STTR grant opportunities with NLM are encouraged to contact the NLM representatives prior to submitting an application.

 NLM’s SBIR/STTR grant programs are focused on areas of particular interest from small business.
-Examples of research areas of interest that fit within the mission of NLM include, but are not limited to:
+The following narrative indicates the scope of projects suitable for the SBIR/STTR program that fit within the mission of NLM.
+They are not listed in priority order.

-Modeling tools for climate and environmental effects on human health
+- Tools and technologies for understanding and predicting climate and environmental effects on human health

 January 5, April 5, September 5 each year